scriptotek/lc-spreadsheets/_episodes/00-intro.md

 In this lesson, we will look at:

-- Good data entry practices - formatting data tables in spreadsheets
-- How to avoid common formatting mistakes
-- Dates as data - beware!
-- Basic quality control and data manipulation in spreadsheets
-- Exporting data from spreadsheets

-**Much of your time when you're producing a report will be spent in this 'data wrangling' stage.** It's not the most fun, but it's necessary.
-We'll teach you how to think about data organization and some practices for more effective data wrangling.
+-¤¤FYLL INN HER NÅR OPPLEGGET ER FERDIG

 ---

 ### What this lesson will not teach you

+- How to do *plotting* i.e. charts and graphs in a spreadsheet
+- How to *write code* i.e. formulas and macros in spreadsheet programs
 - How to do *statistics* in a spreadsheet
-- How to do *plotting* in a spreadsheet
-- How to *write code* in spreadsheet programs

-If you're looking to do this, a good reference is [Head First Excel by O'Reilly Media](https://www.amazon.com/Head-First-Excel-learners-spreadsheets/dp/0596807694).
+These topics are outside of the scope of this lesson, if you're looking to do this, a good reference is [Head First Excel by O'Reilly Media](https://www.amazon.com/Head-First-Excel-learners-spreadsheets/dp/0596807694).

 ---

-### Why aren't we teaching data analysis in spreadsheets

-- Data analysis in spreadsheets usually requires **a lot of manual work**.
-If you want to change a parameter or run an analysis with a new dataset, you usually have to redo everything by hand.
-(We do know that you can create macros, but see the next point.)

-- It is also difficult to **track or reproduce statistical or plotting analyses** done in spreadsheet programs when you want to go back to your work or someone asks for details of your analysis.

 ### Spreadsheet programs